The Economics of AI Training Data: A Research Agenda: Conclusion

 Data has become the decisive input shaping AI production, competition, and growth, yet it remains the least formalized in economic analysis.
 This paper outlines the foundations for a field of data economics: representing data as a distinct factor of production, documenting how it is priced and exchanged, and defining the open problems that must be solved for efficient markets to emerge.

-Progress now depends on bridging theory, empirical economics, computer science, and institutional design.
-Economists must formalize production functions that capture data’s nonrival and compositional nature; computer scientists must quantify its contribution to performance and develop verifiable provenance systems; legal and policy scholars must construct governance frameworks that balance privacy, efficiency, and competition.
-None of these tasks can succeed in isolation.

-The formation of data economics will determine how value in the AI economy is measured, traded, and distributed.
 As data takes its place alongside labor and capital as a primary scarce input, the stakes are not just about optimizing AI production but about deciding who owns the means of intelligence itself.
+Economists must formalize production functions that capture data’s nonrival and compositional nature; computer scientists must quantify its contribution to performance and develop verifiable provenance systems; legal and policy scholars must construct governance frameworks that balance privacy, innovation, and accessibility to keep the ecosystem healthy.
+As none of these tasks can succeed in isolation, a shared nomenclature must be built to lay the foundations for the shared infrastructure that has yet been formed.